Strong-field Gravitational Wave Lensing in the Kerr Background: Introduction

 Motivated by these considerations, this work presents a systematic study of strong-field GW lensing by Kerr BHs, extending the framework of Ref.~\citep{Chan:2025wgz} beyond spherical symmetry.
 We aim to quantify the influence of spin on the deflection, amplification, and interference patterns of lensed GWs, thereby identifying potential observational signatures relevant to current and upcoming detectors.
 The analysis incorporates both the strong-field and long-wavelength limits (i.e., $\lambda \gtrsim 2G M/c^2$) to isolate key physical effects governing the phenomenon.
 Particular attention is paid to polarization-dependent features, which encode unique signatures of the lens spin parameter.
 A key outcome of our analysis is a rigorous derivation of the strong-field scattering factor (SFSF), which quantifies the effects of Kerr lensing with respect to the direct (unscattered) wave from the source to observer.
 Contrary to the earlier claims in Ref.~\cite{Chan:2025wgz}, our analysis demonstrates that the SFSF does not decay at high frequencies irrespective of the choice of lens spin.
 We also find that the resulting waveform modulations can leave observable signatures even in the era of current-generation detectors.

-In particular, for the special case of on-axis scattering, a mismatch analysis for a \texttt{GW150914}-like event shows a percentage-level deviations from the direct wave at scattering angle near $30^\circ$, which falls sharply at larger scattering angles.
-Here, we must emphasize that a percentage-level mismatch lies close to the detectability threshold $\sim (\text{signal-to-noise ratio})^{-2}$ (which is around $0.1-1\%$ for typical LIGO SNRs) of the current ground-based detectors.
-By contrast, next-generation detectors will drive this threshold down to $10^{-4}-10^{-6}$ level, making a percentage-level or even smaller mismatches unambiguously detectable.
+In particular, for the special case of on-axis scattering, our mismatch analysis for a \texttt{GW150914}-like event (i.e., a binary with intrinsic parameters similar to those of \texttt{GW150914}) shows a percentage-level deviations from the direct wave at scattering angle near $30^\circ$, which falls sharply at larger scattering angles.
+Here, we must emphasize that a percentage-level mismatch lies close to the detectability threshold $\sim (\text{SNR})^{-2}$, which is around $0.1-1\%$ for typical (and conservative) SNRs in the range of $10-30$ for the current ground-based detectors~\cite{Lindblom:2008cm, Damour:2010zb, Cornish:2011ys, Thompson:2025hhc}.
+By contrast, next-generation detectors will drive this threshold down to $10^{-4}-10^{-6}$ level, making a percentage-level or even smaller mismatches unambiguously detectable~\cite{Thompson:2025hhc}.
 Interestingly, at a fixed scattering angle, the mismatch for on-axis scattering shows only a mild sensitivity to the lens spin parameter, which may improve for more general off-axis scattering.
 Although our formulation is valid for off-axis scattering as well, it posses significant numerical challenges, which we aim to address in a dedicated future work.
 These results demonstrate that strong-field wave-optical lensing by Kerr BHs can generate potentially detectable distortions in GW signals and should therefore be accounted for in future searches targeting compact-object lensing in dense astrophysical environments.